-- See Chapter 2 for detailed information on jumpers, I/O ports and JF1 front panel connections. - "■" indicates the location of "Pin 1". - Jumpers/LED Indicators not indicated are for internal testing only. - Use only the correct type of onboard CMOS battery as specified by the manufacturer.
+- See Chapter 2 for detailed information on jumpers, I/O ports and JF1 front panel connections. - "∎" indicates the location of "Pin 1". - Jumpers/LED Indicators not indicated are for testing only. - LAN1/LAN2/LAN3/LAN4 ports support Gigabit_LAN (GLAN) connections on the X10DRC/i-LN4+, and 10G (T) LAN connections on the X10DRC/i-T4+. - The LSI 3108 is available on the X10DRC-LN4+/T4+ only. - Use only the correct type of onboard CMOS battery as specified by the manufacturer.
 Do not install the onboard battery upside down to avoid possible explosion.